 GTSPP data quality flags in the netCDF file are recognized and converted to the quality flag schemes of the target variables during import.
 If the target collection is a GTSPP collection (recommended) created by ODV4 or later, no quality flag conversion occurs, and the original GTSPP quality flag values are stored in the collection.
-For details of the quality flag mapping see the file ODV4_QualityFlagSets.pdf.
+For details of the quality flag mapping see the file ODV4\QualityFlagSets.pdf.

-Once imported, you may filter the data and exclude bad data from the analysis by setting appropriate quality flag selection criteria via the View>Sample Selection Criteria option.
+Once imported, you may filter the data and exclude bad data from the analysis by setting appropriate quality flag or range sample selection criteria.